cryptocracy/souq/README.md

 [Souq](https://github.com/cryptocracy/souq) is a decentralized project tagging & funding app powered by blockchain technology.

 ### Target group
-Souq is meant used by anyone with a `Project` that they think should be funded, and or anyone who wishes to support others `Projects`.
+Souq is meant to be used by anyone with a `Project` they think should be funded, and or anyone who wants to support said `Projects`.
+We hope to have a wide variety of use cases.
-Users should not need to understand everything of the underlying technology, but if it matters they should be able to comprehend why and how decentralized crowdfunding operates and why it is important for them and their communities.

 ### Problem to solve
 Current online crowdfunding has some flaws: